hovav698/Real-Time-Style-Transfer-for-Videos/README.md

 https://user-images.githubusercontent.com/71300410/121810226-a1506e00-cc68-11eb-956c-ad8309c90523.mp4

 The result are not ideal, I did succeed in create style transfer video, however there is a problem of dead pixels.
-The style that was transfer to the video obvious as in my previews style optimization project.
+The style that was transfer to the video isn't obvious as in my previews style optimization project.
 To be continued.